cardiamc/cardiamc.github.io/index.md

 ### Hi there, I'm Marco Cardia 👋

-I'm a **Ph.D.
-Candidate in Computer Science** at the University of Pisa.
-Originally from the beautiful island of **Sardinia**, I'm passionate about applying Machine Learning to solve real world challenges in environmental science and digital accessibility.
+Born and raised in the beautiful island of Sardinia, I'm a computer scientist and currently a PostDoc at the University of Pisa.
+I'm passionate about applying Machine Learning to solve real world challenges in environmental science and digital accessibility.

 My work focuses on building robust, data-driven systems that can interpret complex data, spacing from spectroscopic signals in water to visual information in scientific documents.
 I am driven by a mission to transform data into meaningful, actionable insights and to make technology more inclusive.